Walking and riding around Albi

-Located just a few steps from the Cathedral, the Walking and riding point centralises all the walks and rides in the Tarn.
-Walking and riding in the Tarn, includes some 6000kms of trails each one very different from the other.
+Located just a few steps away from the Cathedral, the Walking and riding point centralises all the walks and rides in the Tarn.
+Walking and riding in the Tarn includes some 6000kms of trails, each one very different from the other.
 It allows you to discover our natural inheritance: fauna, flora, walks told through nature.
-There are many ideas for walks, rides, outings, circuits for you to discover in the Tarn.
+There are many ideas for walks, rides, outings, circuits for you to discover in Tarn.

 Around Albi by bicycle

 - The Steeve Jackson circuit : The 22km Steeve Jackson circuit allows you to visit Albi in complete safety, leaving from the Albi Tourist Information Centre (free guide)

 - Tarn by bike : 21 cycle routes, 5 medium/long distance cycle routes, 2 greenways for the whole family (€2 from the Tourist Information Centre) Information sheets : distances, altitude, things to see